-PT: Tell us a little about yourself
+PT: Tell us a little about yourself.

-PT: What does the future look like?
+PT: What does the future hold?

 Shayan: After graduating, I wish to pursue Masters in Law from a good university to boost my legal career.
 Corporate law, litigation, legal journalism, legal activism are options open to me and I’m still to make a choice from these.

 PT: What message would you like to share with the youth of our Community?

 Shayan: I’d like to say that we have a great responsibility on hand and we must not disappoint those who have given us everything on a silver platter.
 We’re one of the most respected communities globally for our great deeds and social service.
 We may be minuscule in number but we have great ideas!
 We have a long road ahead and we must strive to keep moving ahead in that direction.